 - Industrial & commercial electronic equipment.

-In 1971 Electric & Musical Industries Ltd. board decided to remove the periods between company names to reflect how the brand was now globally seen and was subsequently renamed EMI Ltd. E.M.I.
-(Australia) Limited officially became known as EMI (Australia) Limited. from 1971/72
+In 1971 the board of Electric & Musical Industries Ltd. decided to rename itself EMI Ltd. (EMI), to reflect how the brand was now globally seen.
+E.M.I.
+(Australia) Limited would subsequently become officially known as EMI (Australia) Limited. from 1971/72